faz-crypto/ust_project-semicon/README.md

 1. once mcp server opens go to tools --> list tools
 2. choose the shape, enter the dimensions and run
 3. A step file and svg file is generated if successful.
-4. These  files can be further cvisually viewed  with tool like 3dvieweroline.com
+4. These  files can be further visually viewed  with tool like 3dvieweroline.com